 Beauty Within Water

 I’ve always found water soothing.
-But I never expected the excitement and satisfaction I would feel as I watched the magic of water mixing with hard blocks of pigment and transforming them into murky flowing colours during a summer course focused on Watercolour Basics at the Haliburton School of Art and Design.
+But I never expected the excitement and satisfaction I would feel as I watched the magic of water mixing with hard blocks of pigment and transforming them into murky flowing colours during a summer course focused on Botanical Drawing and Watercolour Painting at the Haliburton School of Art and Design.
 While I dragged the brush across the canvas, smelled the paints, took inspiration from my surroundings and let my mind explore, I was suddenly the “me” I wish I was seven days of the week: focused, alert and thrilled at the limitless possibilities that the day held.
 I returned to my job a more refreshed version of myself, with a thirst to do it all over again soon.
 The following weekend, I was still so hung up on my trip that I decided to look up their summer schedule online.
-Packed with courses that explore every form of art and craft you can imagine, I might just have to revisit the school to get a feel for something different – I’m thinking jewelry making or embroidery might be my next challenge.
+Packed with courses that explore every form of art and craft you can imagine, I might just have to revisit the school to get a feel for something different – I’m thinking jewelry making or soapstone carving might be my next creative challenge.